information-safety/information-safety.github.io/_posts/2020-05-07-secure360-handouts.md

 To answer that request, I've posted a low-res version of the slides with some of my talk notes [here](/assets/secure360-chaos-resilience-notes.pdf).

 These notes will probably make more sense if you've seen the talk, which was recorded for conference attendees (but not currently publicly available).

+**Update:** Since Secure360 was fully virtual due to COVID in 2020, a video of the talk is available [here](https://vimeo.com/415273694), and for some reason, also [here](https://vimeo.com/417292334).